Lake Champlain

 I spent several days in the heart of the Adirondacks visiting the gorgeous town of Lake Placid.
 I started my first visit with John Brown Farm Historic Site.
 There is a guided tour of his farm house, historical markers, his and two sons’ graves and a small museum in the barn plus an exhibit on Timbuctoo, Gerrit Smith’s plan to give 40 acres to free blacks.
 New York had a law that black citizens had to own $250 of property, a law that didn’t apply to whites.

-There are of course, many Olympic Legacy sites from both the 1932 and 1980 games.
+There are, of course, many Olympic Legacy sites from both the 1932 and 1980 games.
 Close by the John Brown farm are the ski jump facilities.
 I paid for the Skyride Gondola to visit the top.
-Amazing views of the Adirondacks.
+There are amazing views of the Adirondacks.

 On Skyride gondola

-I visited the Olympic Center downtown, site of the 1980 Miracle on Ice, undergoing a lot of restoration and updates for the 2023 FISU games.
+I visited the Olympic Center downtown, site of the 1980 Miracle on Ice.
+It is undergoing a lot of restoration and updates for the 2023 FISU games.
 The rink for the 1932 games is part of the old building and there is a small temporary museum open while they work on a new expanded museum.

 I spent time at Mount Van Hoevenberg both days.
 My first day I took the Olympic Legacy Tour; we heard about the location, visited the indoor practice area (very cold!), then took a shuttle to the start of the bobsled, luge and skeleton tracks, learning a lot about the sports in general, the sleds and the Olympic rules and team practice.
 We walked back down most of the track.
 A few days later I visited to just walk several of the trails in the area, the biathlon track and I walked up the Mount Van Hoevenberg summit trail.